g4rry420/g4rry420/README.md

 ## I'm Gurkiran Singh

-I'm a enthusiatic developer and tech-savvy, actively remain on the watch for new tech products.
+I'm a enthusiastic developer and tech-savvy, actively remain on the watch for new tech products.
 I like _learning about how things work_ and am _fascinated about how computers work_.

 ### 🛠 Skillset